bowdidge/departure-board/README.md

 trains that the models represented, as well as a sense for the sheer number of trains passing through the station.

+Read more about the Market Street Station at the [Vasona Branch Blog](http://vasonabranch.blogspot.com/search/label/Market%20Street).

 ## To use

 Load the web page to start it.
 The departure board shows at the top; the